 Cost: COURSE NOT RUNNING £145 £130 (early booking discount til 27th May), £110 concessions.

-Introduction to Broadcast Journalism – Online course is a seven-session, interactive beginners’ course for people who want to start learning and developing skills to think like a Broadcast Journalist.
-Runs 90 minutes per week over 7 weeks for a maximum of eight learners.
+Introduction to Broadcast Journalism – online course is a seven-session, interactive beginners’ course for people who want to start learning and developing skills to think like a Broadcast Journalist.
+Runs 90 minutes per week over seven weeks for a maximum of eight learners.

 In the world of 24-hour news a journalist needs to be able to script, film and edit compelling stories in the most efficient and dynamic way possible.
 Gone are the days of cameramen, satellite trucks and sound operators working as a team with a journalist to bring a story to our screens; reporters are now often sent on location with little more than a laptop, their phone and the internet.
 This is personal digital production in the 21st century.